IHE/ITI.DSUBm/input/pagecontent/other.md

 ### 26.2.2 Subscription Search Option

 The Document Metadata Notification Broker that support this option SHALL support the Resource Subscription Search [ITI-113] transaction.
 With this option the Document Metadata Notification Broker SHALL be capable of return a list of Subscription Resources that match the search parameter, on the base of the subscription it has received with the Document Metadata Subscribe [ITI-52] transaction and that it has tracked.
-It should support the %status operation and it may support the $events operation Resource Subscription Search [ITI-113] transaction.
+It SHOULD support the %status operation and it MAY support the $events operation Resource Subscription Search [ITI-113] transaction.

 The Document Metadata Subscriber that support this option SHALL support the Resource Subscription Search [ITI-113] transaction.
 With this option the Document Metadata Subscriber can search the subscription towards the Document Metadata Notification Broker.
 With this option the Document Metadata Subscriber SHALL support the search and/or read of Subscription Resource.
-It may support the %status operation and it may support the $events operation of the Resource Subscription Search [ITI-113] transaction.
+It MAY support the %status operation and it MAY support the $events operation of the Resource Subscription Search [ITI-113] transaction.

 ## IHE Technical Frameworks General Introduction Appendix A: Actors